-The penalty for not having insurance for the 2015 tax year is the greater of $325 per adult in the household and $162.50 per child up to $975 for a family, or 2% of household income above the threshold to file a tax return for your filing status.
-In 2016, this will rise to $695 per adult and $347.50 per child up to $2,085 for a family, or 2.5% of your household income — so it is important to sign up during the open enrollment period.
+The penalty for not having insurance for the 2018 tax year is the greater of $695 per adult in the household and $347.50 per child up to $2,085 for a family, or 2.5% of household income above the threshold to file a tax return for your filing status up to the cost of the national average premium for the least-expensive bronze plan in a market.
 Every month without suitable insurance coverage incurs one month's worth of the penalty, although short gaps could be exempted.

 To verify your status, you will receive a 1095 form — either A, B, or C depending on the source of your insurance.
 1095-A forms are supplied by the federal exchange and are necessary to fill out tax forms if you purchased coverage through the exchange.
 Insurers provide 1095-B forms, while employers supply 1095-C forms.
 Neither B nor C forms are necessary for you to fill out your taxes.

 - Premium Tax Credit – This is another name for the subsidies that help low-income families who purchased health care through healthcare.gov.
 The subsidies are tax credits that can be taken when you file your tax return or taken in advance and sent to your insurance provider to help with the premium costs.